About

 My research has been supported by:

-During SU and FA2023, I served as the Museum Studies Intern at the Detroit Historical Society (DHS).
+During the SU and FA2023 semesters, I served as the Museum Studies Intern at the Detroit Historical Society (DHS).
 During this time I collaborated with DHS, the Woodbridge Neighborhood Development Corporation (WND), and residents of the Detroit neighborhood, Woodbridge, on a plan to implement a self-guided, virtually-enhanced, and oral history-based historical walking tour of Woodbridge.
-I was awarded a Rackham Public Scholarship Grant to create the Woodbridge Oral History Archive with DHS, WND, and Woodbridge residents from May 2024 to May 2025, the basis for the Woodbridge History Walking Tour.
+I was awarded a Rackham Public Scholarship Grant to create the Woodbridge Oral History Archive with DHS, WND, and Woodbridge residents from May 2024 to August 2025.

 My public scholarship has been supported by: